apache/comdev-working-groups/wg-sharpeners/README.md

 debating what that work might look like.
 Please come join the conversation.

+Meanwhile, there seems to be considerable objection to the name.
+The ComDev list has been asked to decide on a better name.

 ## Who

-A Sharpener must be an ASF member.
+A NameTBD must be an ASF member.
 They are preferably a member who has been around a while, and has some reason to be trusted as a mentor.
 You must not already be a member of the PMC you wish to sharpen.
 You must not have any adversarial reason to take on the role - a bone to pick,